mit-plv/bedrock2/README.md

 * An IDE for Coq.
 We use Emacs + Proof General, but if you are familiar with another IDE, that might work too.
 * GCC (we use version 9.4.0, but other versions probably work too)
 * Python (we use version 3.12.2, but other 3.x versions probably work too)
+* GNU time (we use version 1.7, any other version of *GNU* time probably works too, but shell-builtin `time` commands probably will not work.
+On most Linux systems, GNU time is already installed at `/usr/bin/time`, but on MacOS, you will need `brew install gnu-time`)

 ### Compile Coq files [from-source only]